Snug Harbor: Staten Island Botanical Garden

 The Staten Island Botanical Garden, part of the cultural center since 1977, is managed directly by the Snug Harbor Cultural Center.
 Arranged based on Quennell Rothschild Associates' 1989 landscape plan, it includes landscape features such as a pond, lawns, and rows of trees and flowers.
-There is a conservatory known as the Carl Grillo Glass House, which hosts exhibits corresponding to three biomes.
+There is a conservatory known as the Carl Grillo Glass House, which hosts exhibits about three biomes.
 The grounds also contain a restaurant within a cottage, along with a 20 acre wetland.
 The Heritage Farm, covering about 2 acre at the Botanical Garden, hosts urban-agriculture training programs.

 There are over 20 special gardens at the Botanical Garden.
-Among these are the White Garden, inspired by Vita Sackville-West's garden at Sissinghurst, and the Lions Sensory garden, which includes plants selected for their texture, smell, and sound.
+Among these are the White Garden, inspired by Vita Sackville-West's garden at Sissinghurst, and the Lions sensory garden, which includes plants selected for their texture, smell, and sound.
 Connie Gretz's Secret Garden, named for the late wife of a local resident, contains a moat, castle, maze, and walled secret garden.
 The New York Chinese Scholar's Garden, an authentic, walled Chinese garden, was built in the style of the famous gardens of Suzhou, with features such as pavilions and a pond.
 The Tuscan Garden contains terraces, pools, potted plants, and other features inspired by a similar garden at Florence's Villa Gamberaia.
 The Healing Garden includes a path, a wall memorializing Staten Island's 9/11 victims, a sculpture, and saplings from a tree that survived the 9/11 attacks.
 Other special gardens include butterfly, herb, perennial, portage, rose, and shade gardens and a Victorian pond.

 Newhouse Center for Contemporary Art

 The Newhouse Center for Contemporary Art, established 1977, exhibits work by Staten Island residents or about Staten Island and is also a subsidiary of the Cultural Center.
-The Newhouse Center provides artist-in-residence exhibitions and 15000 sqft of gallery space.
-Although the Newhouse was founded with a focus on artists who live or have their studios on Staten Island and art that reflects the history of Staten Island or Snug Harbor, the Newhouse moved on to a broader focus on contemporary art.
+The Newhouse Center provides artist-in-residence exhibitions and 15000 sqft of gallery space in buildings C and G. Although the Newhouse was founded with a focus on Staten Island-based artists and art that reflects the history of Staten Island or Snug Harbor, the Newhouse has since refocused more broadly on contemporary art.
 It can mount large shows and large works, along with outdoor sculpture shows.

 Noble Maritime Collection

 The Noble Maritime Collection is located in building D (pictured), with a particular emphasis on the work of artist, lithographer, and sailor John A. Noble.

 The Noble Maritime Collection is a museum in building D, with a particular emphasis on the work of artist, lithographer, and sailor John A. Noble (1913–1983).
 It opened in 2000 and features Noble's paintings, drawings, and other artworks.
 The museum also includes exhibits such as an interactive old printing press, a replica of a houseboat Noble used as a studio, ship models, and a salvaged ferryboat light.
-The Washington Post called the houseboat "a home on the water and an artist's lair all in one", while the New York Sun called the Noble Collection "an unsung gem among New York museums".
+The Washington Post called the houseboat "a home on the water and an artist's lair all in one", while The New York Sun called the Noble Collection "an unsung gem among New York museums".